Ariana Grande announces engagement, shows ring on Instagram

 LOS ANGELES (AP) — Ariana Grande has announced she is engaged in a series of photos of her and her fiance and her engagement ring.

-The Florida native singer posted the photos of her cuddling with Dalton Gomez, a luxury real estate agent, on Instagram on Sunday.
+The “Rain on Me” singer posted the photos of her cuddling with Dalton Gomez, a luxury real estate agent, on Instagram on Sunday.
 Grande included a close-up shot of the ring in the post, which was captioned “forever n then some.”

 The singer’s mother congratulated the couple on Twitter, saying she was excited to welcome Gomez to the family.